karrirasinmaki/blackpepperswing-www/pages/practical-info.md

 You can be mentally prepared to sweat, so bringing a water bottle and a spare shirt may be a good idea.

+(For tap dancers, we have a few random pairs of shoes to borrow, and you can even start with any hard-soled shoes.
+At some point, however, you’ll want to invest in a pair of tap shoes of your own.)

 <h3>Location</h3>
 The location is Alppitalo at Karjalankatu 2.
 There are Black Pepper Swing signs at the main entrance.